 Before you bottle-feed your baby, it’s important to know how to clean and sterilise bottle-feeding equipment, as well as how to prepare, store and warm bottles of formula.
 This will help to keep your baby safe from infection and make sure baby is getting the right nutrition.

-Getting formula or milk to flow when bottle-feeding
+Getting the right flow when bottle-feeding

 If you have to shake the bottle vigorously to see the drip, the flow is too slow.
 Your baby might go to sleep before drinking what they need.